 Another important note has to do with multi-part components.
-In this example, only parts A, B, and C from the op-amp (TL074ACD) are being used, while part D is not.
-Make sure that when the reference designator annotation is done, unused parts from one circuit are not used in another.
-There needs to be consistency between each physical circuit so that the routing can match.
+In this example, only A, B, and C from the op-amp (TL074ACD) are being used, while part D is not.
+Make sure that when the reference designator annotation is done, unused from one are not used in another.
+There needs to be consistency between each physical so that the routing can match.
 Here, U1A, U1B, and U1C are used in Channel 1, but U1D does not get used for Channel 2.
 Instead, Channel 2 starts off at U2A.

 Step 2 - Project Options Setup

 The next step is to set the Project Options to automate the Component Class and Room generation.
 To do this, we’ll go to Project/Project Options and switch to the Class Generation tab.

 Automating Component Class and Room Generation in Project Options

 We need to ensure that the checkboxes for Component Classes and Generate Rooms are enabled for all multi-channel sheets.
 Any other sheets are optional.
 To finish up, we’ll close the Project Options dialog and save all schematic documents, as well as the Project file.

 The final step is to create and save a new PCB schematic file, then use Design/Import Changes… to populate the board.
 Ensure that the ECO includes the creation of the Component Classes and Rooms.
 If not, recheck the Project Options setup done previously.